brockho/numbbo/docs/bbob-constr-lin/functions/source/index.rst

 those constrained functions as well as the approach used to build the linear constraints.
 It also describes how instances, targets and runtime are considered in the constrained case.

+..
+Dimo: since the constraints are not fully linear, I would at least mention in a footnote here that local pertubations are made to those linear constraints in some cases

 .. raw:: latex

   \end{abstract}